sjp38/helloworld_linux_kernel_module/README.md

 `path to linux build directory` is a path to the directory that you used for build or `make modules_prepare` of the linux on your system.
-It could be different with linux source code directory if you used `O=` option.
-Or, it can be simply be altered with `/lib/modules/$(shell uname -r)/build M=$(PWD) modules` if the directory is not changed after build and installation.
+It could be different with linux source code directory if you used `make` with `O=` option.
+Or, it can be simply be altered with `/lib/modules/$(shell uname -r)/build` if the directory is not changed after build and installation.

 Load & Unload